wiremoons/weather-nim/README.md

 The application configuration settings are stored in a file located on your computer in different locations, depending on the operating system the program is being run on.
-On Linux the seeting file will be located here:
+On Linux the setting file will be located here:
 ```
 $HOME/.config/weatherApp/settings.ini'
 ```